-"to examine ways of harmonising and coordinating the private law of States and of groups of States, and to prepare gradually for the adoption by the various States of uniform rules of private law". and German), on copyright laws and treaties (again, in English and French and, where available, in Spanish and German), an industrial property glossary (available in English, French and Spanish) and a ratification file (available in English and French).
+The World Intellectual Property Organization (WIPO) has information relating to the status of the conventions for which it, or its Director General, acts as depositary as well as to national legislation.
+It produces a CD-ROM series entitled IPLEX which contains files on industrial property laws and treaties (in English and French. and, where available, in Spanish and German), on copyright laws and treaties (again, in English and French and, where available, in Spanish and German), an industrial property glossary (available in English, French and Spanish) and a ratification file (available in English and French).
 IPLEX is published every three months.
 The paper-based collection of documentation includes national intellectual property legislation, international, multilateral, regional and bilateral agreements in the intellectual property field (published in English and French).
 It has no information on case law or legal writing.